Bristol-Cyber-Security-Group/testbed-os/docs/getting-started/index.rst

 This requires you to make sure the ``host.json`` in the testbed folder ``/var/lib/testbedos/config/`` folder is set up correctly.
 Please see the |kvm-compose-config| documentation on how to set this up.

-The master testbed server also needs a ``mode.json`` file set to "Master".
+The main testbed server also needs a ``mode.json`` file set to "Main".
-If you used the ``setup.sh`` script, then this will have been placed for you with master as the default.
+If you used the ``setup.sh`` script, then this will have been placed for you with main as the default.

 Launching the Server
 --------------------